 4. Plan And Usage Protection

-- if a usable plan is assigned, the token includes usage limits
+entitlementsclaim is omitted - if a usable plan is assigned, the token includes usage entitlements

 - if a retired plan is assigned, token issuance is blocked